Calculating your Benefits

 - a deferred pension on coming into payment.

-To view the factors used to calculate the commutation of annual pension to lump sum upon completion of 30 years' pensionable service or on compulsory retirement on account of age, please click here.
-Note that these factors have been published by the Government Actuary's Department (GAD).
+Note that the factors used to calculate the commutation of annual pension to lump sum upon completion of 30 years' pensionable service or on compulsory retirement on account of age are published by the Government Actuary's Department (GAD).

 In all other cases, you may commute an ordinary pension of at least 25 (but less than 30 years' pensionable service) to give a maximum lump sum of no more than 2.25 times your gross annual pension (before any reductions).